kuma35/thinking-forth-jp/sphinx/chapter2.rst

 ..

 (But remember, this charge applies only to the first minute.)

 .. figure:: fig2-8.png
+   :name: fig2-8
    :alt: The decision table without operator involvement depicted.

    The decision table without operator involvement depicted.

 ..

-This leaves us with the simplified table shown in , and an increased reliance on expressing calculations.
+This leaves us with the simplified table shown in :numref:`fig2-8` , and an increased reliance on expressing calculations.
 Now we’re getting somewhere.

 Let’s go back to our definition of PER-MINUTE-CHARGE: